mcroydon/hudson-django-auth/README.rst

     python /path/to/hudson_django_auth.py

-You'll also want to select an appropriate option under ``Authorization`` in order for the plugin to take affect.  ``Logged-in users can do anything`` may be a sane default here.
+You'll also want to select an appropriate option under ``Authorization`` in order for the plugin to take affect.  ``Logged-in users can do anything`` may be a sane default if you just want to restrict write access.
+If you'd like to restrict more Hudson information, you can use ``Matrix-based security`` with little or no ``Anonymous`` access, granting specific access to the special ``authenticated`` user.

 Note: This script requires at least version 1.1. of the `Script Security Realm`_ plugin.
 Version 1.0 will likely yield a stacktrace.